Wok & Skillet

 Whether the shrimp is peeled or with the shell on is your choice.

-After adding the shrimp, allow it to cook only for about 1 - 2 minutes, or until the shrimp turn pink and are cooked through.
-It's important to avoid overcooking to keep them tender.
+After adding the shrimp, allow them to cook only for about 1 - 2 minutes, or until the shrimp turn pink and are cooked through.
+Be careful not to overcook them so they stay tender.

 adding shrimp to tom yum soup